-5. Concluding Remarks
+4. Concluding Remarks

-Combination of the relative indexing of graph vertices and the cascade model has led to successful data mining in two entirely different fields, linguistics and chemistry.
+Combination of the relative indexing of graph vertices and the cascade model has led to successful data mining in linguistics.
+A preliminary study on the mutagenicity of chemical compounds also showed the usefulness of the current method [6].
 The ordered directed tree of sentence syntactic structure presents a clear contrast to the unordered undirected graph of chemical structure formulae.
-Both applications generate housands of subgraph patterns as attributes, from which the efficient pruning strategy of the cascade model is able to select less than one hundred attributes to construct a lattice.
+Both applications generate thousands of subgraph patterns as attributes, from which the efficient pruning strategy of the cascade model is able to select less than one hundred attributes to construct a lattice.
 The whole computation process is very efficient.
 Moreover, the search is exhaustive, using the given pruning parameters with the mining process.
 All of these points show the excellence of this mining method.